analogdevicesinc/msdk/Documentation/USERGUIDE.md

 ## Peripheral Driver API

-### Overview

 A microcontroller is made up of a Central Processing Unit (CPU) that is surrounded by additional _peripheral_ hardware blocks such as timers, memory controllers, UART controllers, ADCs, RTCs, audio interfaces, and many more.
 The **Peripheral Driver API** is an important core library in the MSDK that allows the CPU to utilize the microcontroller's hardware blocks over a higher-level **_Application Programming Interface (API)_**.

 ![Figure 38](res/Fig38.jpg)

 A detailed API reference can be found in the [Documentation](Documentation) folder of the MSDK installation for each microcontroller.
-This documentation is auto-generated with DoxyGen from the API's source code, and is organized into _modules_ matching each of the available hardware peripherals.
-The MSDK will contain at _minimum_ one example per module demonstrating its usage.

-### Organization

-The Peripheral Driver API's source code is organized as follows:

-- **Header files _(.h)_** can be found in the [`Libraries/PeriphDrivers/Include`](Libraries/PeriphDrivers/Include) folder.
-    - These files contain function _declarations_ for the API, describing the function prototypes and their associated documentation.
-- **Source files _(.c)_** can be found in the [`Libraries/PeriphDrivers/Source`](Libraries/PeriphDrivers/Source) folder.
-    - These file contain the function _definitions_ for the API - the _implementations_ of the functions declared by the header files.

-The _**implementation**_ files are further organized based on _**die type**_ and **_hardware revision_**.
-This is worthy to note when browsing or debugging through the drivers.

-- The **_die type_** files follow the **`_MEXX`** or **`_AIXX`** naming convention
-    - These file's responsibility is to manage microcontroller-specific implementation details that may interact with other peripheral APIs _before_ ultimately calling the revision-specific files.
-- The **_hardware** revision_ files follow the **`_revX`** naming convention.
-    - These files contain the _pure_ driver implementation for a peripheral block, and typically interact with the hardware almost entirely at the register level.

-### API Reference Manuals

-A full Peripheral Driver API reference manual is available for each microcontroller below.
+See the links below for online copies.

 - [MAX32520 API](Libraries/PeriphDrivers/Documentation/MAX32520/index.html)